zamotany/react-slate/docs/components-scroll-view.md

 In order for `ScrollView` to function properly, it needs to have a fixed height.
 You can specify it using either `height` prop or a `style` prop with `height` property.
 Please refer to [Style properties](./core-style-prop.md) for more info.

+Under the hood, `ScrollView` renders the children using `renderToString`, trims it and parses the string back to JSX tree with `Views` (with styling).
+Because of that, **`ScrollView` can be computationally expensive for large trees**.

 ## Props

 * `children: React.Element<*>` - Content to be rendered and scrolled.